 The first thing you need to do is decide which missions the other allied flights have a hard time completing.
 Also ask what assets are making the enemy side powerful.
-This will usually be enemy's strongest airbases with a large number of the enemy's best fighters.
+This will usually be the enemy's strongest airbases with a large number of the enemy's best fighters.
 Also important is whether it is a strategic location for them, especially one that is close to friendly frontlines.

 To find these dangerous airbases, first enter the campaign on the enemy side by entering one of their squadrons.
 Study which airbases are their strongest, both in terms of what has the best fighters and which are close to your front lines.
-After you have become familiar with their airbases, go back into the campaign on the Allied side and look at the air tasking order.
+After you have become familiar with their airbases, go back into the campaign on the allied side and look at the air tasking order.
 Go through the missions one by one.
 Click the checkboxes by a mission in the air tasking order on the OCA missions.
 Find which missions are ordered to strike these airbases.
 Enter into one of these missions.
 You will want to increase the spacing between the escort missions and the strike missions.
 This is so the escort missions can clear a path to the target.

 Increase the spacing in a mission by going into the air tasking order, clicking the checkbox off that says show complete air tasking order.
 You only want the air tasking order to show the flights of the current package.
 Then choose the strike package and increase the takeoff time by 2 to 3 minutes by delaying the time of the first steer point.
 Then increase the other steer points times so that the speed they traveled to a particular waypoint is not too fast.

 Fly an escort mission and use head-on maneuvering to quickly clear a path for the strike flights behind you.
 If you fire and then turn away, that will not clear a path for them quick enough.
 Plus they are three other problems for the fire and turn away method.
 Problem number one is that once you turn away, you will need to stay turned away for a while before you can turn back around.
 The flights behind you that you are escorting will catch up and will be put in danger for the enemies you did not destroy.